top of page

 Why choose my course?

 My unique approach integrates recorded video lessons, detailed illustrations, and audio files, along with PDFs.
 My course also offers personalised feedback and one-to-one lessons with me (VIP).
-Together, these elements construct the ideal roadmap to support you in achieving your language goals.
+Together, I believe these elements construct the ideal roadmap to support you in achieving your RP accent goals.

 Curriculum